Justin Barry

 Joint Image+Text Rectified Flow Training Loop

 Building a joint image and text Rectified Flow model from scratch in PyTorch.
-This video walks through the complete training loop implementation, demonstrating the mathematical foundations and practical engineering of modern generative models.
+This project demonstrates the complete training loop implementation, covering the mathematical foundations and practical engineering of modern generative models.

 Experience